Gravito-optics and intensity correlations for binary inspiral signal detections: Intensity correlations for compact binary coalescences

-An important distinction between a gravitational wave HBT interferometer and previous applications of HBT interferometry, is that gravitational wave detectors, independently and directly, measure the amplitude of the gravitational wave.
+We consider first and second order correlations \cite{Glauber63,Glauber63_1,Sudarshan63}, that are centrally important for the characterization of optical signal detections, for GW detections and for the hypothetical graviton.
+Correlation functions are widely used to characterize the classical and non-classical features for signal detection using HBT interferometry in astrophysics \cite{Brown56,Malvimat14} and particle physics \cite{Baym98,Baym99}.
+We develop methods for calculation of these correlation functions for the transient GW signals from CBC.
+These correlations are the foundation of quantum optics \cite{Mandel95,Loudon,Fox} and are equally important in particle physics \cite{Baym98,Baym99}.
+An important distinction between GW HBT interferometry and previous applications of HBT interferometry, is that GW detectors, independently and directly, measure the amplitude of the GW.
 In traditional HBT interferometry, used in astrophysics or particle physics, it is the intensity ({\it i.e.} the square of the amplitude) which is measured.
 For this reason traditional HBT interferometry is often called intensity interferometry.
-Applying HBT interferometry to gravitational wave detector arrays, like LIGO-Virgo, leads to some differences from traditional HBT interferometry.
+Applying HBT interferometry to the detection of GWs from CBC leads to important differences from traditional HBT interferometry which we address in this paper after a general discussion of intensity correlations.